-Here’s what our panel of experts had to say about planning challenges in 2017 and four steps to successfully implementing rolling forecasts.
+Here’s what our panel of experts had to say about planning challenges and four steps to successfully implementing rolling forecasts.

 With increasing volatility in the business environment, it’s more important than ever for organizations to have agility in planning.
 This means they must adopt new techniques and tools to remain competitive.
 Finance organizations are being asked to do more with the same or fewer resources.
 This is driving the need to reduce or eliminate manual processes, and spend more time on analytics and supporting decision-making.

 There are several techniques organizations are using to streamline the annual budgeting process.
 One example is using driver-based planning techniques, which put focus on material items that truly impact revenue and expenses while focusing less on the minutiae of budgeting.
 Robotic process automation (RPA) tools can help automate manual processes, such as data collection and integration.
 Many organizations are implementing rolling forecasts to get a head-start on the annual budget.

 From a technology standpoint, organizations are moving away from reliance on spreadsheets and email.
 Instead, they’re adopting packaged budgeting and planning software applications that include purpose-built functionality and workflow capabilities to facilitate faster budgeting and planning.